FREQUENTLY ASKED QUESTIONS

 How to get started?

-If you are interested in booking an appt with one of us for yourself or your adolescent, please email Sheri at: firstname.lastname@example.org or Lee at email@example.com to arrange a time and day for a brief phone consultation, free of charge.
+If you are interested in booking an appt with one of us, please email us directly.
+Dr. Turrell works with teens and adults, while Dr. Unger and Mr. Pavlov work with adults (17 and up).
+Ms. Bell works with teens, adults, couples, and families.
+Upon receipt of your email, we can arrange a time and day for a brief phone consultation, free of charge.

-When you email me, please provide only basic information to protect your privacy, as on-line communication can never be guaranteed fully confidential.
+When you email us, please provide only basic information to protect your privacy, as on-line communication can never be guaranteed fully confidential.

 During the consultation we will ask you some questions about your struggles and will let you know if we have the experience and knowledge to be helpful.
 You will also have an opportunity to ask us questions.
 At the end of this conversation, we may decide to schedule an appointment.

 When do you see clients?

 Sheri sees clients Monday through Friday, generally between 8:15 am–5:30 pm.
 Sheri offers some evening sessions and group therapy is generally offered in the evenings.
 Lee works Monday, Wednesday and Thursday and has some evening hours.
 Mr. Pavlov works Tuesday and Thursday evenings, Thursday morning, and Friday morning.

 When we start to work together, we will ask you to accept only an appointment day and time that you can commit to on a weekly basis, moving to biweekly or monthly as therapy comes to an end.